35percent/11tystarter/src/posts/aylesbury-phase-2b-notting-hill-genesis-try-again.md

 #### Three reasons not to give Phase 2b planning permission

-On the face of it a proposal for 640 new homes, with relatively generous proportions of affordabe and social rented housing looks attractive.
-But the there are at least three reasons why planning permission should not be given;
+On the face of it a proposal for 640 new homes, with relatively generous proportions of affordable and social rented housing looks attractive.
+But there are at least three reasons why planning permission should not be given;

 * NHG has only delivered 79 social rented homes in the nine years since they got the Outline Planning Permission; less than the number knocked down.
 * NHG is not providing any houses on the 'new' Aylesbury, despite their attested benefits for families and the promises made to residents